-Microneedling is a non-surgical cosmetic technique that improves blood circulation.
-It’s usually done to make scars look better and enhance collagen production.
-In a clinical setting, micro-needling takes many hours to prepare for and perform.
-This article answers some basic questions about micro-needling to help you have a better understanding of the treatment.
+Microneedling is a non-surgical cosmetic technique that improves blood circulation, and iIt's usually done to make scars look better and enhance collagen production.
+Micro-needling takes many hours to prepare for and perform in a clinical setting.
+This article answers some basic questions about micro-needling to help you better understand the treatment.

 DermaPen is a scarless skin micro-needling therapy with minimal downtime that improves the appearance of scars, acne scarring, stretch marks, wrinkles, and pigmentation and rejuvenates the skin by promoting scarless healing and natural collagen formation.

 Micro-needling triggers the production of collagen in your skin.
 The theory is that the procedure's pinpricks produce minor skin irritation, and the skin responds by producing new collagen-rich tissue.
 As a result, the new skin tissue has a smoother tone and texture.
 It's natural for the skin to lose collagen as it ages or as a result of an accident.
-More collagen may be produced due to encouraging the skin to build new tissue, resulting in tighter skin.
+More collagen may be produced to encourage the skin to build new tissue, resulting in tighter skin.

 Your doctor uses a pen-like tool to make little pricks under the skin during the process.
 You will not notice the pinpricks after the treatment because they are tiny.
-Your doctor will slide the instrument across your skin evenly, making multiple passes on the target area in a gentle to and fro motion, ensuring that the new skin that emerges is also even.
+Your doctor will slide the instrument across your skin evenly, making multiple passes on the target area in a gentle to-and-fro motion, ensuring that the new skin that emerges is also even.
 To lessen the risk of pain, your doctor will apply a topical anesthetic before beginning.
 This should be done 1 hour before your therapy.
 The micro-needling procedure takes about 30 minutes.
 Your doctor may then apply a serum or soothing treatment.
 You should plan on spending at least a couple of hours at the office.

 Targeted areas for Micro-needling: